 The money savings benefit works like this.
 Let’s say you’d like to take your family to Walt Disney World two summers in a row.
 By purchasing an Annual Pass, it could be possible for you to save money; it’s all in the timing!

-Let’s take a look at this example: you decide to purchase an Annual Pass at the beginning of Trip A. You then take Trip A and visit Walt Disney World starting on July 10th for 7 days.
+For example: you decide to purchase an Annual Pass at the beginning of Trip A. You then take Trip A and visit Walt Disney World starting on July 10th for 7 days.
 Then, the following summer, simply plan to take that year’s family vacation (Trip B) a week or two earlier (like on June 23rd for 7 days), and voila, you’ll end up saving money on tickets!

 Furthermore, you’ll come out ahead on this deal even if you plan two annual trips of just 4 days.
 This method of trip planning can save some significant cash.

 Another great perk of that Annual Pass is that you can also use it to get discounts on your resort room.
 These are available during certain times of the year, as well as discounts on food and merchandise at select locations.
 If you’re staying at a non-Disney hotel, you’ll also save on parking at the parks.
 You will also get access to Memory Maker, a great benefit for families to get some magical pictures from Disney.

 Just remember if you add the “Park Hopper Plus” option to the ticket and then use the ticket before upgrading to an Annual Pass, you’ll have to upgrade to a Platinum Plus Annual Pass which may not be as cost effective.
 Also remember that your Annual Pass will begin from the first day of the Magic Your Way ticket, not the first day you use your Annual Pass ticket.
 Be sure that your next planned trip falls within the dates of your AP.